wmurphy41/SudokuSolver/README.md

 # SudokuSolver

-A comprehensive Python Sudoku solver implementing multiple advanced solving techniques.
-This project has been significantly improved from its original version with modern Python practices, better performance, and enhanced functionality.
+A comprehensive Python Sudoku solver with advanced solving techniques and OCR capabilities for extracting and solving Sudoku puzzles from images.

 ## Features

-### Solving Techniques
+### Core Solving Engine
 - **Naked Singles**: Fill cells with only one candidate
 - **Hidden Singles**: Fill cells where a value can only go in one position in a constraint group
 - **Intersection Removal**: Advanced constraint propagation techniques
 - **Naked Groups**: Handle pairs, triples, and quads of candidates
 - **Hidden Groups**: Advanced group-based solving techniques

+### OCR Capabilities (Optional)
+- **Image Preprocessing**: Converts images to binary format with adaptive thresholding and morphological operations
+- **Grid Detection**: Automatically detects Sudoku grid boundaries and applies perspective correction
+- **Cell Extraction**: Splits the corrected grid into 81 individual cells
+- **Multi-Method OCR**: Uses Tesseract OCR with multiple fallback preprocessing methods for robust digit recognition
+- **End-to-End Pipeline**: Complete workflow from image to solved puzzle

 ### Key Improvements
 - ✅ **Type Safety**: Comprehensive type hints throughout